Use case

 • Exposes grouped and failed-row diagnostics inside the final run artifact.

-• Keeps scenario behavior aligned across C#, Java, Python, TypeScript, and JavaScript SDKs.
+• Keeps scenario behavior aligned across C#, Go, Java, Python, TypeScript, and JavaScript SDKs.

 Resources